 You go on vacation to relax and enjoy some much-needed time away.
 And, while seeing the sights you come across a visitor’s center.
 They offer free tickets or discounts on local attractions in exchange for attending a timeshare presentation.
 It’s only 90 minutes and before you know it, you’ve decided to go for the freebies.
 At this point, you might be wondering how to survive a timeshare presentation.

-Some factors to consider before you consent to attend a timeshare presentation, given the possible length of time you’ll be engaged in the presentation, include:
+Some factors to consider before you attend a timeshare presentation, given the possible length of time you’ll be engaged in the resort tour, include:

-- your own personal level of comfort given the 3-5 hours involved in a typical timeshare presentation.
+- Your level of comfort given the 3-5 hours involved in a typical timeshare presentation.

 Moving on beyond the presentation…

-May just be a question of mentally preparing yourself for an extended hard sell sales pitch designed to wear you down over an extended period of time, arming yourself with knowledge in advance about rescinding a purchase in a correct and timely manner, or perhaps determining the best course is avoiding the experience altogether.
-After all, if you do want to buy a timeshare, investigating and purchasing through a licensed real estate broker familiar with the timeshare secondary resale market at around a tenth of the developer’s price will avoid both the timeshare presentation itself, and the retail cost of buying from the developer.
+It may just be a question of mentally preparing yourself for an extended hard sell sales pitch designed to wear you down over an extended period, arming yourself with knowledge in advance about rescinding a purchase in a correct and timely manner, or perhaps determining the best course is avoiding the experience altogether.
+After all, if you do want to buy a timeshare, investigating and purchasing through a licensed real estate broker familiar with the timeshare secondary resale market at around a tenth or less of the developer’s price will avoid both the timeshare presentation itself and the retail cost of buying from the developer.

 This article is for information purposes only and is not intended as legal advice.
 Always consult an attorney familiar with timeshare law for specific legal advice.

 Led by Attorneys Michael D. Finn and J. Andrew Meyer with over 75 years of experience.
 The Finn Law Group is a consumer protection firm specializing in timeshare-related issues.
 If you feel you need the advice of an attorney, we offer a free consultation in our office, over the phone, or by video.
 Follow us on Twitter to learn more about timeshare.